johnny49r/watt-iz/demo-projects/watt_iz_translator/WATT_IZ_TRANSLATE_README.md

     - Range from **0.0** (very slow speech rate) to **1.0** (fastest speaking rate).
 Default = 1.0.

 ### Creating a New Font
-LVGL allows custom fonts created by converting a *TrueType* font to a **.c* file that is compiled into the project code.
+LVGL allows custom fonts created by converting a *TrueType* (TTF) font to a **.c* file that is compiled into the project code.
 The conversion is generally done on a computer which has the cli *lv_font_conv* installed.
 See the */common_files/Fonts* folder for info and examples of converting TTF to *.c.
 When a new .c file is generated, the font file is placed in the *src/fonts* folder in the